capezzbr/DownloaderWithProgression/README.md

 DownloaderWithProgression
 ==================

-Super small library based on AFNetworking that shows up a downloading dialog with progress view, with < 10 line of code.
+Tiny iOS library based on AFNetworking that helps the developer to create a downloading dialog with progress view, with less then 10 lines of code.
 How to use it
 ---------
 ```objective-c